Psychology of colour.

 But it was never used.
 It was only ever used in the brandmark.
 No other competitor had purple, they were alone amongst their competitors using the colour purple.
 In the marketplace, people looking for a short-course, they usually shop around before committing.
 Remembering a brand has never been more important, when you’re directly competing in such an intricate market.
 In the initial meeting, I asked, “why don’t you use the colour purple on your signage, print advertising and website?”
 Their reply was that no one else was doing it, so it must be wrong.
 6 months down the track, after a quick brand refresh and purple was out there.
 I get a phone call from the director exclaiming they got referred to as the purple company.
 In a sea of logo’s, colours and signs, if people can remember your brand by simply referring to a colour, you’re about to make some serious money.

-When selecting a colour for your brand, you must carefully consider your competitors, your product, your intended demographic or gender.
+When selecting a colour for your brand, you must carefully consider your competitors, your product, or your intended demographic.
 Selecting the right colour for your brand is one of the most important pieces of your brand puzzle.